Tomle

 Tomle is a top of Cadair Berwyn in north east Wales.
 It is the highest of the summits found on the most easterly of Cadair Berwyn's long south ridges.

 Tomle's summit is boggy and unmarked.
 To the north, the ridge continues up to Cadair Berwyn North Top.
 The Craig Berwyn face starting on the west side of the ridge.
-To the south lies Foel Wen, Foel Wen South Top and Mynydd Tarw.
+To the south lies Foel Wen, Foel Wen South Top and Mynydd Tarw, and to the west Godor.